The luckiest girl in the world…

 Today I continue to create portrait art for my clients and I love what I do everyday.
 My other love is travel.
 In our winter months my favorite Guy and I travel to places near and far meeting and photographing interesting people, countries and cultures.
-(You can view some of my travel images in the blog section.)
+You can view some of my travel images on my blog.

 Always thankful, I know that I am the luckiest girl in the world. ♥